sqreen/DevelopersSecurityBestPractices/_practices/timing-attack/_python/README.md

-# Timing attack against string comparison in Python

-In this directory you will find a sample python web application coded in Flask that check authorization token in a timing attack vulnerable way.
+We have provided a sample python web application coded in Flask that check authorization token in a timing attack vulnerable way.
 You can also find a script that will exploit this vulnerability to retrieve the expected token.

-## Run the web application
+### Run the web application

 In order to run the web application, create a virtualenv: